Mayank-Prakash-Sharma18/math-english/content/english-intermediate/pronouns/possessive-case-of-personal-pronoun.md

 {{% alert note %}}
 Some books refer both Possessive Adjectives and Possessive Pronouns as Possessive Pronouns only.
 As per them, there are two types of Possessive Pronouns:
 * Dependent form of Possessive Pronouns, i.e. those Possessive pronouns that need a noun.
-* Independednt form of Possessive Pronouns, i.e. those Possessive pronouns that do not need a noun.
+* Independent form of Possessive Pronouns, i.e. those Possessive pronouns that do not need a noun.
 {{% /alert %}}

 <br><hr><br>